The Arts Council of Northeast Louisiana seeks to nurture a vibrant regional arts culture through support, promotion and education.

 Barry Stevens has served the Arts Council of Northeast Louisiana as president since 2016.
 Before serving as president, Barry worked as the community development coordinator.
 A native of Austin, TX, Barry is a graduate of Louisiana Tech University, the Bank Operations Institute at East Texas State University (now Texas A&M University-Commerce), and the LSU School of Banking.
 He has served as president of the Louisiana Young Bankers, treasurer and president of the Princess Theatre in Winnsboro, and was a founding director and president of the Princess Theatre Foundation.
 Barry was instrumental in the formation and establishment of the Old Post Office Museum in Winnsboro, serving as a founding member and treasurer of that organization.

-Barry is active in Lions International, and served as District Governor of District 8-I for the Lions year 2016-2017.
-His hobbies include running and genealogy.
+Barry served as District Governor of Lions International District 8-I for the Lions year 2016-2017.
+His hobbies include music and genealogy.
 He and his wife Gayla are the parents of three grown daughters and proud grandparents of two granddaughters and three grandsons.

 Abigail Handy joined the Northeast Louisiana Arts Council in July 2020.
-Growing up in a rural Louisiana community, she developed a love for the arts when she discovered photography through her local 4-H club in middle school.
+Growing up in a rural northeast Louisiana community, she developed a love for the arts when she discovered photography through her local 4-H club in middle school.
 She has been a commercial photographer, visual storyteller and visual artist for the last 20 years, in addition to being a published writer.
-As a Mama of three - ages 5, 7 & 14 - Abigail has a passion for championing the arts in the local public school system as well as championing public art in the local community, ensuring access to art for all people regardless of background, age or ability.
+As a Mama of three - ages 15, 8 & 7 - Abigail has a passion for championing the arts in the local public school system as well as championing public art in the local community, ensuring access to art for all, regardless of background, age or ability.

 Board of Directors

 - Brittany Liner, Development Vice Chair

 - Jessica Louque, Secretary